legend855/rnn_classification/README.md

-# Claims lassification with LSTM and GRU
+# Claims classification with LSTM and GRU

 Implementation of text classification with a vanilla RNN, an LSTM and GRU.